wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 - Is the navigation order what you expect?
 - Are there elements on the screen that were not accessed?
-- Are there accessible elements that does not make sense to be accessible?
+- Are there accessible elements that do not make sense to be accessible?
 - Are there too many accessible elements?
 - Did VoiceOver speak the appropriate trait?
 For example, `"Button"` or `"Heading"`.
 - Is there something in the [guidelines](#guidelines) that I could use to improve the experience?
+- Can you leave the current screen using the escape gesture (make a Z with 2 fingers)?
 - Are the labels and hints localized?
-- Can you leave the current screen using the escape gesture (make a Z with 2 fingers)?

 ### <a name="audit-manual"></a>Manual Audit